danialfarid/ng-file-upload/README.md

-  ngf-multiple="true" or "false" // default false, allows selecting multiple files ngf-capture="'camera'" or "'other'" // allows mobile devices to capture using camera accept="image/*" // see standard HTML file input accept attribute ngf-accept="'image/*'" or "validate($file)" // function or comma separated wildcard to filter files allowed nfg-validate="validate($file)" //function to provide custom validation ngf-min-size='10' // minimum acceptable file size in bytes ngf-max-size='10' // maximum acceptable file size in bytes ngf-keep="true" or "false" // default false, keep the previous ng-model files and append the new files ngf-keep-distinct="true" or "false" // default false, if ngf-keep is set, removes duplicate selected files ngf-reset-on-click="true" or "false" // default true, reset the model and input upon click. see note below.
+  ngf-multiple="true" or "false" // default false, allows selecting multiple files ngf-capture="'camera'" or "'other'" // allows mobile devices to capture using camera accept="image/*" // see standard HTML file input accept attribute ngf-accept="'image/*'" // comma separated wildcard to filter files allowed ngf-validate="validate($file)" // custom validation, to reject return false or non-empty string for file.$error ngf-min-size='10' // minimum acceptable file size in bytes ngf-max-size='1000' // maximum acceptable file size in bytes ngf-keep="true" or "false" // default false, keep the previous ng-model files and append the new files ngf-keep-distinct="true" or "false" // default false, if ngf-keep is set, removes duplicate selected files ngf-reset-on-click="true" or "false" // default true, reset the model and input upon click. see note below.